cabonifaz/rag-fastapi-piloto-iA/README.md

 To add a new Embeddings Provider: implement EmbeddingsPort in app/domain/ports/embeddings_port.py and create a new adapter in app/infrastructure/embeddings/.

 To use a different Vector Database: implement VectorStorePort and create a new repository.

+The llm models are gonna be from AWS
+The embeddings model is gonna be Amazon Titan Text Embeddings V2 The LLM model is gonna be meta.llama3-8b-instruct-v1:0 The vectorial database is gonna be Weaviate Cloud Service (WCS)